 Alas, as promising as his future seemed to be, Clear Prince broke down after that Melbourne Cup and was quickly retired to stud.
 Denied glory with the son of Ruantallan, Hayes quickly made up for it with some big-race victories in his first few seasons training out of Lindsay Park.
 Romantic Son won the 1971 S.A.J.C.
 Marlboro Plate; Wine Taster the 1972 S.A.J.C.
 Adelaide Cup; and Bush Win the 1973 S.A.J.C.
 Sires’ Produce Stakes and the 1974 V.R.C.
 Australian Cup.
 1974 was also the year in which Colin Hayes enjoyed his best season with a three-year-old yet when Haymaker, a son of the imported Stunning, won him his first Victoria Derby and W.A.T.C.
 Australian Derby.
 Raced by a syndicate of five friends including Betty Hayes, Haymaker was bought as a yearling at Trentham for NZ$5,600 when offered on account of breeder Gordon Pollard.
 Haymaker was out of the mare Summer Queen, a full sister to Bright Blend, which Hayes had trained to run second in the 1962 Victoria Derby, and later won a South Australian St. Leger and Port Adelaide Cup.

-It was an early example of Hayes liking for a family and repeatedly buying a particular broodmare’s progeny.
+It was an early example of Hayes’s liking for a family and repeatedly buying a particular broodmare’s progeny.
 Three seasons later Hayes would acquire a grey filly out of Summer Queen and race her successfully as Minuetto.
 The very next season after Haymaker, along came that wonderful mare How Now.
-A brilliant three-year-old, How Now was owned by George Frew, head of the Commodore Hotel group, together with Ron Nestor, Alan Johnson and Brian Rayner – all of whom worked together.
+How Now was certainly no brown cow.
+A brilliant three-year-old, she was owned by George Frew, head of the Commodore Hotel group, together with Ron Nestor, Alan Johnson and Brian Rayner – all of whom worked together.
 How Now won the V.R.C.
 Wakeful Stakes and the A.J.C.
 Oaks and the following spring was well nigh unbeatable at weight-for-age in Melbourne when she won the V.R.C.
 Craiglee Stakes, V.A.T.C.
 Underwood Stakes and Caulfield Stakes.
 This New Zealand-bred daughter of In The Purple topped off that spring campaign by taking out the Caulfield Cup with 52 kg on a heavy track, after a superb ride from a wide draw by John Stocker.

 The following season Without Fear was beaten by a half-length in the Prix Djebel and then ran a poor race in the English 2000 Guineas behind the great Nijinsky.
 There were excuses for that failure as Without Fear injured his back on the flight over to England and probably should not have started.
 The colt was subsequently rested and brought back into work as a four-year-old but his back problem prevented him from being trained properly.
 The horse was retired without another race and placed on the market.
 Colin Hayes saw his opportunity.
 Few stallions have made a more sensational first-season debut than Without Fear.
 He got 47 live foals from 60 mares.
 And when his first crop began to race in Australia during the 1975-76 season, he got 30 individual winners of 49 races and $266,920 in prizemoney.
 It saw him finish tenth on the Australian Champion Sires’ List and become the leading sire of two-year-olds.
 Little wonder that by May 1976 Without Fee’s service fee had skyrocketed to an Australian record $10,000.

-Among the winners that Colin Hayes trained from that first crop were Bodega, Fearella, Intrepid Star, Return To Reno, Truly Brave, Daring Escape, Nyasa, Out Of Danger and Going Great.
+Among the winners that Colin Hayes trained from that first crop were Bodega, Fearella, Intrepid Star, Return To Reno, Truly Brave, Daring Escape, Nyasa and Going Great.
 But it was one filly and one colt in particular from Without Fear’s first issue that established the stallion’s reputation and reinforced Hayes’s.
 Desirable was the filly and Unaware was the colt.
 Desirable, owned by Bob Robertson, was a daughter of the Le Filou mare High Desire.
 A brilliant two-year-old she not only won the V.R.C.
-Lightning Stakes against the older horses, but took out the A.J.C. and V.R.C.
+Lightning Stakes against the older horses but took out the A.J.C. and V.R.C.
 Sires’ Produce Stakes double besides.
-When she was beaten into second placing the V.A.T.C.
-Blue Diamond Stakes at Caulfield as the 4/5 favourite it was by another daughter of Without Fear trained by Colin Hayes in Out Of Danger.
+When she was beaten into second placing in the V.A.T.C.
+Blue Diamond Stakes at Caulfield as the 4/5 favourite it was by a daughter of Atilla trained by Colin Hayes in Out Of Danger.
 By the time she was retired from the racecourse, Desirable had won 10 races from 22 starts and $207,070 in prizemoney.

 Unaware was well-named being by Without Fear from Clipjoint.
 A daughter of Chatsworth II, Clipjoint and Hayes had a history.
 A good filly in New Zealand, Clipjoint had won the 1963 C.J.C.
 Canterbury Welcome Stakes.
 New Zealand trainer Merv Ritchie brought the brown mare across the Tasman in the spring of 1966 to contest the Cups.
 Hayes took over the horse when Ritchie went back, and later he bought her for stud.
 Not long after she had been in Hayes’ Semaphore stables, Clipjoint won a race at Victoria Park but returned a positive swab.
 Hayes was initially disqualified for a year but the verdict was overturned on appeal to the S.A.J.C. committee, but not before the trainer had spent a month sweating over it.
 Whatever the torment Clipjoint briefly caused Hayes over that affair, she more than compensated by dropping Unaware.